 Bitcoin has been around for the longest of any cryptocurrency.
 It’s easy to see why it’s the leader, with a price and market cap that are much higher than any other crypto investment options.

 Many businesses already accept bitcoin as payment, which makes this cryptocurrency a smart investment.
 Visa, for example, transacts with bitcoin.
 And after a long cryptocurrency hiatus, Stripe, through its partnership with OpenNode, allows merchants to settle transactions and convert payments to bitcoin.
 The larger banks have begun to incorporate bitcoin transactions into their offerings, as well.

 While Tesla accepted bitcoin only briefly, it might again if mining it becomes more environmentally friendly.
-In a step toward that end, Blockstream and Block, formerly known as Square, are launching a bitcoin mine in Texas that will be fully powered by Tesla’s solar array and Megapack battery, CNBC reported in April 2022.
+In a step toward that end, Blockstream and Block, formerly known as Square, broke ground on a bitcoin mine in Texas last November.
+The mine will be fully powered by Tesla’s solar array and Megapack battery, CNBC reported in April 2022.

 Risks of Investing In Bitcoin

 The value of bitcoin tends to fluctuate a lot.
 You may see the price go up or down thousands of dollars during any month.
 That certainly was true in 2022, as bitcoin prices correlated to the Nasdaq, as CNBC reported, challenging previous assumptions that bitcoin would serve as a hedge against inflation.

 Bitcoin also reacted strongly to the collapse of the FTX cryptocurrency exchange.
 However, Commodity Futures Trading Commission Chairman Rostin Behnam called bitcoin the only cryptocurrency asset that can be considered a commodity in the wake of the FTX collapse, Cointelegraph reported.
 The coin is up 106% since the beginning of the year.